misko/mlipview/frontend_design.md

 - **Manual steps**: `doOneStepViaWS(kind)` ensures a position upload occurs (including velocities when fresh), calls `requestSingleStep`, applies positions from the response, and updates dynamics metadata.
 - **Continuous streaming**:
   - `startContinuous()` sets `running.kind` (`md` or `relax`), sends `startSimulation`, and subscribes to WS frames.
-  - `handleStreamFrame(kind, ws, frame)` applies positions (respecting per-atom gating), updates forces/energy/temperature, pushes energy to the plot, acks the sequence, and updates `lastAppliedUIC`.
+- `handleStreamFrame(kind, ws, frame)` records the frame into the timeline buffer, then applies positions (respecting per-atom gating), updates forces/energy/temperature, pushes energy to the plot, acks the sequence, and updates `lastAppliedUIC`.
 - `stopSimulation()` sends STOP, updates UI state, clears bond latches, and reinstates idle compute listeners.

+### Timeline controller
+- `createFrameBuffer()` powers the timeline history (bonded to a 500 frame capacity by default).
+- `installTimeline()` builds the UI dock (`timeline.js`), exposes `viewerApi.timeline`, and wires button/slider callbacks to `handleTimelineOffsetRequest`, `handleTimelinePlayRequest`, and `handleTimelineLiveRequest`.
+- Timeline mode introduces a modal state (`Mode.Timeline`) that disables molecule editing while keeping camera controls active.
+The overlay and manipulation facade enforce the read-only policy until `resumeLiveFromTimeline()` runs.
+- Pointer-driven scrubbing maps screen coordinates to stored offsets, ensuring one click selects the intended frame; tests cover the mapping via `ws-timeline-slider-select.spec.js`.

 ## Interaction gating & latching
 - Dragging atoms adds their indices to `draggingAtoms`; on release the viewer sends a full `positions` update and records the indices in `modifiedByVersion`.